kljensen/snowball/README.md

 * In order to avoid casting strings into slices of runes numerous times, this implementation uses a single slice of runes stored in the `SnowballWord` struct for each word that needs to be stemmed.
+* In spite of the foregoing, readability requires that some strings be kept around and repeatedly cast into slices of runes.
+For example, when there is a list of suffixes that we must replace in a non-ASCII language.
+  Clearly, we could hard code
 * Instead of carrying around the word regions R1 and R2 as separate strings (or slices or runes, or whatever), we carry around the index where each of these regions begins.
 These are stored as `R1start` and `R2start` on the